-In circumstances where a determination is made that the patch should be implemented, the Security Standards and Procedures identify the IT Team as responsible for determining the time frame for implementation of the patch and the priority of the patch.
-The Security Standards and Procedures also set out the criteria upon which these determinations are to be made, the process by which these determinations are to be made and the documentation that must be completed, provided and/or executed in this regard.
+In circumstances where a determination is made that the patch should be implemented, Policy #9.2.13 (Change Management) identifies the IT Team as responsible for determining the time frame for implementation of the patch and the priority of the patch.
+The policy also sets out the criteria upon which these determinations are to be made, the process by which these determinations are to be made and the documentation that must be completed, provided and/or executed in this regard.

-The Security Standards and Procedures also set out the process for patch implementation, including the IT Team as the agents responsible for patch implementation and any documentation that must be completed, provided and/or executed by the agent(s) responsible for patch implementation.
+The policy also sets out the process for patch implementation, including the IT Team as the agents responsible for patch implementation and any documentation that must be completed, provided and/or executed by the agent(s) responsible for patch implementation.